Catallactic/catallactic-site/docs/whitepaper.md

 We will discuss about the underlying asset in the next section.

-### 4.5.
-CryptoCommodity Competency
+### 4.7.
+Scope

-Despite of creating a self-contained ecosystem, a CryptoCommodity will be required to compete with other CryptoCommodities by quality.
+CryptoCommodities are designed to be applied in both, local or international scopes, as long as there is enough supply in the scope of application.
+CryptoCommodities promote an atmosphere of investment and entrepreneurship to empower citizens to solve their own problems.

-### 4.6.
+### 4.8.
 CryptoCommodity vs Fiat Stablecoin

 The only Token Model that has the purpose to become a currency today is the Stablecoin.
 Find below differences between CryptoCommodity and Stablecoin.